 The VBP101 trial is actively enrolling patients.
 This trial will provide important validating evidence of the potential of trem-cel and our broader eHSC approach.
-Clinical data presented at EHA 2023 was shared in June 2023 and additional updates are expected by the end of 2023.
+Clinical data presented at ASH 2023 was shared in December 2023.

 Trem-cel with other targeted therapies

 Mylotarg is currently the only anti-CD33 therapy approved by the FDA and is an Antibody Drug Conjugate (ADC).
-We believe that other anti-CD33 therapies that are not yet approved, such as our CAR-T product candidate, VCAR33ALLO, may ultimately be better targeted therapies due to higher expected potency.
+We believe that other anti-CD33 therapies that are not yet approved, such as our CAR-T product candidate, VCAR33ALLO (NCT05984199), may ultimately be better targeted therapies due to higher expected potency.